scottish-government-design-system/designsystem.gov.scot/components/site-search/index.md

 ## Website analytics

-Searches from search boxes are tracked as standard via analytics site search settings through the use of the "q" parameter.
+Searches from search boxes are tracked as standard via analytics site search settings through the use of the `q` parameter.

 ## Accessibility

 The form field and magnifying glass button both include a text label that is hidden from visual browsers but that will be available for screen readers.

-The form has a role of 'Search'.
+The form has a `role` attribute of `search`.